pragyak412/Smart-Cap-for-Alzheimer-s-Patient/README.md

 Due to medical advancements in 20th century there has been an explosive growthin the population and life expectancy.
 Even after such medical advancements therestill exist some irreversible diseases from which modern medicine cannot helphumans to recover fully.
 Alzheimer’s is one such progressive disease that causessevere problems with thinking, memory and behaviour.
 The people suffering fromAlzheimer’s disease have a tendency to forget most of the things in their life.
 Theytend to forget people they know, scheduled meetings, medicines they are supposed totake, their daily routine and other important things.
 In this work, we are proposing aprototype of wearable smart cap which is an assistive device with ability to recognizepeople related to the patient, it uses a deep learning model for face recognition.
 Incontrast to the other approaches which rely on deep networks trained on specificnumber of classes making introduction of new classes difficult in the system, ourapproach extracts unique feature vectors from faces in the dataset and trains classifieron them hence, it can be easily trained for classifying new classes.
 We have designeda 3D model for the cap, the implementation uses raspberry pi board embedded intoit for computation and a camera mounted on top of it, that captures the faces ofpeople coming into the sight of the patient, in real time and then detects the faces,recognizes them and indicates their names to the patient instantaneously in the formof speech.
 This device is very much useful for the patients as it enables them torecognize the people nurturing them and also harmful strangers.

 ## Install dlib and face_recognition on a Raspberry Pi
-Instructions tested with a Raspberry Pi 2 with an 8GB memory card.
-Probably also works fine on a Raspberry Pi 3.
+Instructions tested with a Raspberry Pi 3 with an 8GB and 16GB  memory card.

-Steps
+### Steps

-*Download the latest Raspbian Jessie Light image.
+* Download the latest Raspbian Jessie Light image.
 Earlier versions of Raspbian won't work.

-*Write it to a memory card using Etcher, put the memory card in the RPi and boot it up.
+* Write it to a memory card using Etcher, put the memory card in the RPi and boot it up.

-*Log in.
+* Log in.
 Default username / password is pi / raspberry.

-*Set up Wifi (if you are using Wifi) according to the Raspberry Pi instructions.
+* Set up Wifi (if you are using Wifi) according to the Raspberry Pi instructions.

-*Run sudo raspi-config and configure the basics:
+* Run sudo raspi-config and configure the basics:

-**Set up your keyboard layout (It defaults to a British keyboard layout) **Change default user password
+** Set up your keyboard layout (It defaults to a British keyboard layout) ** Change default user password
-**Enable the Raspberry Pi camera (if you have one attached) **Configure gpu memory split under 'Advanced'.
+** Enable the Raspberry Pi camera (if you have one attached) ** Configure gpu memory split under 'Advanced'.
 Set it up '16'.
-**Save changes and reboot.
+** Save changes and reboot.
 Install required libraries with these commands:
 ```bash
 sudo apt-get update